MONALI1698/E-Commerce-Web-App/README.md

 ## What you can do after running this app

-In Sign-up, User can crate a new account in gRabit as a Buyer/Seller as per your wish.
+In Sign-up, User can create a new account in gRabit as a Buyer/Seller as per your wish.

-- As example, 'Alice' wantes to sign-up as a seller.
+- As example, 'Alice' wants to sign-up as a seller.

 - Name: Alice
 - Username: Alice ( as per your wish).